GrayHatter/gr.ht/content/posts/consent-is-required.md

 they have the option to opt out.
 Changes the experience from something traumatic, and violating, into one where they feel like someone cares about them.
-I suspect it might be shocking to your average ~~software engineer~~ human, how far treating users with just a little bit respect will go.
+I suspect it might be shocking to your average ~~software engineer~~ human, how far treating users with just a little bit of respect will go.

 ## What does respect look like?